jacobsuh/blog/_posts/2018-07-18-my-must-consume-list.md

 	<dd>Similar to the piece above by Steward, this short opinion piece covers the harmful nature of denying one's priviledge and playing the game required to maintain one's priviledge at the cost of those under them.
 Examples include gated communities causing a physical divide between socioeconomic classes that also manifests itself in school district provisioning.</dd>

 	<dt>[Watch] <a href="https://www.youtube.com/watch?v=PHe0bXAIuk0">"How The Economic Machine Works by Ray Dalio" by Ray Dalio</a></dt>
 	<dd>First off, I know.
 I just wanted to remain consistent with the titles.
-This is basic introduction into how economic cycles works from the founder of one of the largest hedge funds in the world, Bridgewater Associates.
+This is a basic introduction into how economic cycles works from the founder of one of the largest hedge funds in the world, Bridgewater Associates.
 The video is pretty long (~30 mins) but it gives you a fairly solid foundation.</dd>

 </dl>